 Despite these considerable differences, there’s a significant overlap between the tools we use for both of them.

-In today’s article, we’ll look into a variety of UX and UI tools that you may find helpful at every stage of the design process.
+In this article, we’ll look into a variety of UX and UI tools that you may find helpful at every stage of the design process.

 1. Discovery and audit